statofu/statofu-blog/20230513/README.md

 operate([defOfCheckboxState, defOfTextareaState], uncheckWithTextCleaned);
 ```

-Besides, the rest parts for the fundamental usages of state management are added without any preferences, which includes (1) getting states, (2) subscribing to state changes and (3) unsubcribing:
+After that, I would add the rest parts for the fundamental usages of state management in a preferenceless way, which includes (1) getting states, (2) subscribing to state changes and (3) unsubcribing:

 ```ts
 const checkboxState1 = snapshot(defOfCheckboxState);